drinkbird/drinkbird.github.io/_posts/blog/2019-03-27-the-outbox-pattern.md

 ---
 layout: post
-title: "Using the Transactional Outbox pattern"
+title: "Microservices communications: How to reliably publish to a message broker"
-excerpt: "Reliably publishing messages and events to a bus"
+excerpt: "Avoid a common pitfall of microservices design"
-permalink: /transactional-outbox-pattern/
+permalink: /reliable-microservices-messaging/
 comments: true
 categories: blog
 featured: true